Mbaye Diagne (footballer): Al Shabab loan

-On 2 August 2014, Al Shabab Saudi Arabian King Cup 2014 winner announced signing Diagne on loan until June 2015.
+On 2 August 2014, Saudi club Al Shabab, announced the signing of Diagne on loan until June 2015.
 Diagne made his debut against Al Nassr FC on 7 August 2014 at Saudi Super Cup as substitute and played the last 17 minutes of the second half and 30 minutes of extra-time.
-He wasted his penalty shootout chance to achieve triumph over their rivals, but eventually his team won the cup.
+He missed a penalty but eventually his team won the match.

 Westerlo loan

 On 5 January 2015, he joined KVC Westerlo on loan in the Belgium Pro League.
 He scored 1 goals in 2 games for the club.

 Újpest loan

 He joined Hungarian side Újpest FC on loan, he scored 2 goals in his first 3 games for the club, scoring in every single one of the games.
 On 24 October 2015, he created a much-publicized controversy, when 39-year-old club legend Péter Kabát wanted to take a penalty which he earned, but Diagne tucked the ball under his shirt and eventually converted the kick himself.
 In fact neither Kabát nor Diagne but Balázs Balogh was the designated penalty taker.